 Mouth ulcers are common and usually heal in a week or two by themselves.
 They can be painful but are rarely a sign of any serious problem.

 - Mouth ulcers are breaks in the inside surface of your mouth.
-Because nerves are close to the surface in your mouth, ulcers can be quite painful.
+Ulcers are painful because nerves are close to the surface in your mouth.

-- You can treat most ulcers at home with mouthwashes and pain relief and by avoiding things that make the pain worse.
+- Avoid things that make the pain worse.
+You can treat most ulcers at home with mouthwashes and pain relief.

 - See your pharmacist if you have an ulcer that is painful or not healing as quickly as you think it should – medicated sprays, creams and mouthwashes may help.